 Set in a gently rolling forest, the Henry Mill Falls waterfall cascades over a broad, colorful rock outcrop, tumbling into a shallow pool below.
 It’s one of several stunning waterfalls at Cochran Mill Park, and the most remote of the falls, offering some mid-hike solitude and tranquility.

 Cochran Mill Park is located southwest of Atlanta near Chattahoochee Hills.
 This adventure to Henry Mill Falls crosses several streams on the way to the site of a former mill.
 The trail rolls gently, following the tranquil flow of Bear Creek on this just-under-five-mile round trip to the waterfall.

 NOTE: This extensive park features a vast network of trails.
 Check out the trail maps at the trailhead for current routes, and consider tracking a GPS route help with wayfinding.
 Check out the park’s official site for current trail maps, official GPS tracks, and closure information.

-Henry Mill Falls Trail: the Hike
+Henry Mill Falls at Cochran Mill Park: the hike

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.